A-DaRo/LockSystem/reports/multiple_model_results.md

 **Deadlock Sequence:**
 ```
-1. Ship A requests Lock 1 west â†’ Granted â†’ Moves to location 1
+1. Ship A requests Lock 1 west -> Granted Moves to location 1
-2. Ship C requests Lock 2 east â†’ Granted â†’ Moves to location 3
+2. Ship C requests Lock 2 east -> Granted Moves to location 3
-3. Ship A requests Lock 1 east (to exit) â†’ Controller processing
+3. Ship A requests Lock 1 east (to exit) -> Controller processing
-4. Ship C requests Lock 2 west (to exit) â†’ Controller processing
+4. Ship C requests Lock 2 west (to exit) -> Controller processing
-5. Ship B at location 2 requests Lock 1 west â†’ Denied (Ship A still in Lock 1)
+5. Ship B at location 2 requests Lock 1 west -> Denied (Ship A still in Lock 1)

 Deadlock State:
 - Ship A in Lock 1 (location 1), wants to exit to location 2
-  â†’ Cannot exit: Location 2 at capacity (Ship B present)
+  -> Cannot exit: Location 2 at capacity (Ship B present)
 - Ship C in Lock 2 (location 3), wants to exit to location 2
-  â†’ Cannot exit: Location 2 at capacity (Ship B present)
+  -> Cannot exit: Location 2 at capacity (Ship B present)
 - Ship B at location 2, wants to enter Lock 1
-  â†’ Cannot enter: Lock 1 at capacity (Ship A still there)
+  -> Cannot enter: Lock 1 at capacity (Ship A still there)

 Circular Dependency:
-A waits for B to move â†’ B waits for A to exit â†’ C waits for B to move â†’ All blocked
+A waits for B to move -> B waits for A to exit -> C waits for B to move -> All blocked
 ```

 **Note:** Due to state space explosion (>700K states explored without completion), this scenario could not be verified within reasonable time.
 The circular waiting condition suggests deadlock is possible with 3+ ships.